 A Coffee Shop Meet Cute

-If I was a devoutly religious person who wanted to watch a romantic drama but not confronted by the usual elements such as trying to score and getting a girl in to bed I know that the options are slim.
+For Christians who want to watch a romantic drama but not filled with the usual elements such as trying to score and getting a girl in to bed I know that the options are slim.
 I mention this because "Coffee Shop" is a movie made for that crowd, the audience who want to watch a sweet romantic drama but with out the aspects which may offend them.
 And in truth whilst I have issues with "Coffee Shop" I can understand that this is made for a very specific audience and as such it works with its familiar story of a good woman who does work for charity not only finding herself romantically torn but also having to deal with her business being in jeopardy.
-I won't tell you what happens but "Coffee Shop" is one of those where good things happen to good people.
+I won't tell you what happens but "Coffee Shop" is one of those movies where good things happen to good people.